Proudly Serving Buffalo, Niagara Falls, Rochester & Nearby1-716-303-3189

 Expansive soil is another possible cause.
 A skilled foundation repair specialist will be able to evaluate the foundation, test the soil, and determine what repairs are needed to stabilize the foundation.

-The original mid-span support in this crawl space— brick pillars beneath a wood beam —allowed floor joists to be springy and uneven.
-Installing adjustable steel posts on new concrete footings solved the problem.
+The original mid-span support in this crawl space— brick pillars beneath a wood beam — made floor joists springy and uneven.
+Adjustable steel posts on new concrete footings solved the problem.

 Q: What are the main problems that can occur with a post-and-beam foundation?